This post may contain affiliate links. You can view our affiliate disclosure here.

 Features

-One of the standout features of the S62 is a Virtual Caddie.
-The S62 takes into account your average distances for the clubs in your bag, and it uses wind speed and direction to suggest the best club to hit and the landing area in any given situation.
+One of the signature features of the S62 is a Virtual Caddie.
+The S62 takes into account your average distances for the clubs in your bag, and it uses wind speed and direction (when connected to the Garmin Golf smartphone app) to suggest the best club to hit and the landing area in any given situation.

-- PinPointer which indicates the direction of the pin for blind shots
+• indicates the direction of the pin for blind shots (PinPointer)

 The S62 has many more features related to stats tracking, analytics, athletic activity, and even contactless payments.
 For a full picture of everything that’s possible, go here.